For B2B SaaS with AI features used in Europe

 In scope

-• Deployer obligations for AI systems you put into service in your own product (Art.
-26).
+• Deployer obligations for high-risk AI systems you use under your authority, including Article 26 workflows.

-• Provider obligations for narrow-scope AI systems you build, fine-tune, or place on the market under your brand.
+• Provider-side workflows for high-risk AI systems you develop or place on the market under your name, plus Article 6 carve-out handling for Annex III systems.

-• Article 4 AI literacy — staff training records.
+• Article 4 AI literacy records for providers and deployers.

 Out of scope